E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Chirality Analysis and E(3) invariance

 In general, a reflection about any plane can be achieved by a specific translation, a rotation, and a reflection, applied to the whole $\mathbb{R}^3$ space (after reflection, the molecule may be moved back with an opposite translation and rotation).
 As Euclidean distances and angles between any two vectors are preserved under each of these operations, it follows that Euclidean distances and angles become invariant to the chirality.

 To our knowledge, all current point-cloud-based methods use Euclidean distances or relative angles between atom position vectors $\m_i, \m_j$, e.g., for message passing in their GNN architectures.
-These methods cannot distinguish enantiomers, and, as such, will always produce them completely at random, and the molecular graphs will not change based on whether the S or R enantiomer configuration is present in that molecule.
+These methods cannot distinguish enantiomers.
+As such, their resulting E(3) invariant probability distributions will always produce them completely at random, and the molecular graphs will not change based on whether the S or R enantiomer configuration is present in that molecule.